AriFordsham/GHCWiki/holes.md

 We think holes can be extremely useful with ambiguous types.
 We prefer that a program, in which there is a hole with unsolved constraints on the type of the hole, still be considered well-typed, assuming the rest of the program is well-typed.
 In the above example, we would expect `show _?h` to have the type `String` with the reported hole type `_?h :: Show a => a`.

+**SLPJ do you want programs with these ambiguity errors to run too?
+Or what?
+Can you give a complete little example module, with the error messages you expect, whether you expect it to run, and if so what should happen?**

 #### Monomorphism restriction